lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 	vector<int> v{1,2,3,4};
 	auto iter = v.begin();

-The iterator type is clear from the contex deduced by the compiler as vector<int>::iterator.
+The iterator type is clear from the contex deduced by the compiler as `vector<int>::iterator`.

 Do not use the *auto* keyword in the context of braced initializer lists.
 For example:

 	auto a = {1,2,3};//Do not use

 A brace-enclosed initializer list has no type.
-As a special case `auto a` is deduced as std::initializer_list<int>, not as a list or a vector as one might expect.
+As a special case `auto a` is deduced as `std::initializer_list<int>`, not as an array of three integers as one inadvertently might expect.

 Do not overuse the *auto* keyword.
-Type information is useful for automated compiler type control and understanding the program flow.
+Type information is useful for automated compiler type control, understanding the program flow and using the software components.

 ## 12. Type safe enumerations
 Adopt the new scoped and type safe *enum class* instead of the old *enum*.
 For example:

 	enum class RGBCOLOR {RED,GREEN,BLUE};
-	RGBOLOR color = RGBCOLOR::RED; //Mandatory scope resolution
+	RGBCOLOR color = RGBCOLOR::RED; //Mandatory scope resolution

 The values in an *enum class* are encapsulated and require explicit scope resolution.